For many of us, gambling is limited to playing the National Lottery or the workplace sweepstake when the World Cup or the Grand National comes around.

 Not everyone with an acquired brain injury will develop a gambling addiction, but it may be useful to be more aware of the risks and the warning signs, to keep yourself and your loved ones safe.

-Dr Clare Mills, Public Affairs Manager, and Luke Griggs, Director of Communications, recently spoke at an evidence session which forms part of the APPG’s inquiry into online gambling, alongside a brain injury survivor we’re calling George.
+In 2019, Headway spoke at an evidence session which formed part of the APPG’s inquiry into online gambling, alongside a brain injury survivor we’re calling George.

 George bravely spoke to a room full of senior MPs and peers, gambling support organisations, and other witnesses to share his horrendous experiences.